ContentSquare/chproxy/config/README.md

 heartbeat: <heartbeat_config> | optional

 # RetryNumber - user configuration for query retry when one host cannot respond.
+# Retry copies the body in POST for reuse, which will impact performance (especially in large-payload insert).
 retry_number: 0

 ```